-Now living in the northern suburbs of Chicago, she will be on hand to offer insights into the creation of all four of the films in the series.
+Now living in the northern suburbs of Chicago, she was on hand to offer insights into the creation of all four of the films in the series.

-The films in the series are as follows:
+The films in the series were as follows:

 by Pam diFiglio

 Director Vanna Paoli has been working with Italy’s cinema greats for four decades and she has trusted her instincts every step of the way, whether she’s choosing a promising young actor for a fictional work or tracking down a 96-year-old subject for a documentary.

 Those instincts led her to team up with Giuseppe Tornatore to co-write the script for “Cinema Paradiso,” which won an Oscar in 1989.
 They’ve also guided her as she directed nine films of her own, some of which will be screened at Casa Italia this fall.